MohammadEfhamiCc/crawler/README.md

-index based on their documents, each document is the content of an url, that we get from reading the url, each document, represents, the content of an url. this program recursively find all the ursl, in this program specifying depth is not mentioned, all the urls that have been referenced in any of the internal urls will be fined.
+index based on their documents, each document is the content of an url, that we get from reading the url, each document, represents, the content of an url. this program recursively find all the urls, in this program specifying depth is not mentioned, all the urls that have been referenced in any of the internal urls will be found.
 # Attention
-this program is not able to find orphan url, orphan urls are urls that in any internal page/url, have not been referenced.
+this program is not able to find orphan url, orphan urls are urls that in any internal page/url, have not been referenced, in order to find those kind of urls, we should pay attention to "robot.txt" file.
 # Recommendations or suggestions for future work
 1) implementing some sort of finger print for content of each url, in order to detect, duplicate contents, that program has seen before, to reduce the size of